VMware Strategy Shift: Evaluating Alternatives Without Forced Migration

 By Hilary Fox March 17, 2026

-The Broadcom acquisition of VMware is prompting organizations to reconsider virtualization strategy.
-What once felt like a routine renewal decision is increasingly becoming a broader platform decision.
+The Broadcom acquisition is prompting organizations to reconsider virtualization strategy.
+Routine renewals are becoming broader platform decisions.

 Modern intelligent service provider governance and technology decision support concept